brandur/sorg/content/drafts/postgres-atomicity.md

 When a transaction starts, it takes a ***snapshot*** that captures the state of a database at that moment in time.
-Every transaction in the database is committing or aborting in _serial_ order, and a snapshot is a perfect representation of the database's state between two of them.
+Every transaction in the database is applied in _serial_ order, with a global lock ensuring that only one is being confirmed committed or aborted at a time.
+A snapshot is a perfect representation of the database's state between two transactions.

-To avoid the neverending accumulation of rows that have been deleted, databases will eventually remove obsolete data by way of a background _vacuum_ process (or in some cases, opportunistic "microvacuums" that happen synchronously), but they'll only do so for information that's no longer needed by open snapshots.
+To avoid the neverending accumulation of rows that have been deleted and hidden, databases will eventually remove obsolete data by way of a _vacuum_ process (or in some cases, opportunistic "microvacuums" that happen in band with other queries), but they'll only do so for information that's no longer needed by open snapshots.

 Postgres manages concurrent access with MVCC.
 Lets take a